Supplemental Nutrition Assistance Program (SNAP)

-If you fall into an immigration category that is NOT subject to public charge determination, you should apply for any of the programs on the Bridge to Benefits site for which you appear eligible.
+If you are an immigrant, you should apply for any of the programs on the Bridge to Benefits site for which you appear eligible.

 In addition to meeting general SNAP ncome and eligibility guidelines, students must meet at least one of the following criteria: They are